developmentseed/titiler/docs/intro.md

-`TiTiler` is a python module, whose goal is to help users in creating a dynamic tile server.
+`TiTiler` is a python module whose goal is to help users in creating a dynamic tile server.
 To learn more about `dynamic tiling` please refer to the [docs](/docs/concepts/dynamic_tiling.md).

 Users can choose to extend or use `Titiler` as it is.